Home > Software and Apps > Maximizing Efficiency: A Cheatsheet to Master Google Drive

 1. Find the right file with “Search Within”

 Google Drive allows me to save several files with the same name.
 That’s a neat feature when I’m in a hurry.
 Unfortunately, finding the right file becomes a hassle later on.
-That’s where the Search Within feature comes in.
+That’s where the advanced search in Google Drive comes in.

-While the feature doesn’t exist separately anymore, you can simply type the content inside the Google Drive search box.
-For instance, if a Google Doc has the phrase “Bet new AI tools”, type it directly in the search box and Drive will show you the most recent files with that phrase.
+While the Search Within feature doesn’t exist separately anymore, you can simply type the content inside the search box as a cool trick for Google Drive.
+For instance, if a Google Doc has the phrase “Best new AI tools”, type it directly in the search box, and Drive will show you the most recent files with that phrase.

 2. Fine-tune your Search

-You can also fine-tune your search for finding a very specific file.
+In this Google Drive guide, we’re sharing how you can fine-tune your search for a very specific file.

 • Click on the toggle in the right corner of the search box in Google Drive.